 Chaired by Liz Corbin

-The session will hear from representatives of making cultures in Paris, Shenzhen, Cape Town and Rio de Janeiro.
-As an assembly, we will explore the uniqueness of each culture as well as those challenges and ambitions which we commonly share
+The session will hear from representatives of making cultures in Paris, Shenzhen and Cape Town.
+As an assembly, we will explore the uniqueness of each culture as well as those challenges and ambitions which we commonly share.

 - Justyna Swat – Strategic designer and architect, designing for social impact and co-founder POC 21 (France)